 Dominique Ansel: not a cookie, but almost - the cookie shot is filled to the brim with warm milk and is marvellous just to look at.
 Very fun, but not your everyday cookie - esp. w/ DA's consistently long lines

-Momofuku Milk Bar: in spite of worldwide acclaim, don’t come here for the cookie - stick to the icecream (if that's what you're into)
+Momofuku Milk Bar: despite the worldwide acclaim, don’t come here for the cookie - stick to the icecream (if that's what you're into!)